GuidesHow To'sHow To Build A White Gaming PC

 Lian Li O11 Dynamic XL ROG Edition White (Image By Tech4Gamers)

-One can install up to 3x 120mm/2x 140mm fans on the bottom and top, 1x 120mm on the rear, and up to 3x 120mm fans on the side.
-There is an aluminum panel on the front side with the IO ports.
-We have two 4mm tempered glass panels on the front and side.
-The Interior is made of SPCC material.
-Did I mention there is an A-RGB LED strip on the front side with a dedicated controller that can be synced with the motherboard A-RGB header as well?
+The chassis features a front aluminum panel with I/O ports, and two 4mm tempered glass panels on the front and side.
+The interior is made of SPCC material.
+Additionally, there is an A-RGB LED strip on the front with a dedicated controller that syncs with the motherboard.

 Cooler Master MF120 HALO White Fans